flugg/laravel-responder/readme.md

 }
 ```

-Transformers basically give you a way to abstract your database logic from your API design, and _transforms_ all values to the correct type.
-As seen in the example above, we cast the user id to an integer and concatenate the first and last name together and only expose a `fullName` field to the API.
+Transformers basically give you a way to abstract your database logic from your API design, and transforms all values to the correct type.
+As seen in the example above, we cast the user id to an integer.
+Then we concatenate the first and last name together, and only expose a `fullName` field to the API.

+***
-Also note how we're converting snake case fields to camel case.
-You can read more about it in the [Converting to Camel Case section]().
+_Note how we're converting snake case fields to camel case.
+You can read more about it in the [Converting to Camel Case section]()._
+***

 #### Creating Transformers